AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/interface.md

 The upper slots in the interface determine what the interface is set to stock inside itself.
 When something is placed in them or dragged from JEI/REI, a wrench appears that lets you set the quantity.

+Right-click with a fluid container (like a bucket or fluid tank) to set that fluid as a filter instead of the bucket or tank item.

 ## Upgrades

 The interface supports the following [upgrades](upgrade_cards.md):